Mutation Analysis for Cyber-Physical Systems: Scalable Solutions and Results in the Space Domain: Background and Applicability of state-of-the-art mutation analysis techniques to space software

 However, empirical work has shown that, to maximize the detection of real faults, a set of operators should be used in addition to the sufficient set: Conditional Operator Replacement (COR), Literal Value Replacement (LVR), and Arithmetic Operator Deletion (AOD)~\cite{Kintis2018}.

 \CHANGED{The SDL operator has inspired the definition of mutation operators (e.g., \emph{OODL operators}) that delete portions of program statements, with the objective of replacing the sufficient set with a simpler set of mutation operators.
-The OODL mutation operators include the delete Arithmetic (AOD), Bitwise (BOD), Logical (LOD), Relational (ROD), and Shift (SOD) operators.} Deletion operators produce significantly less equivalent mutants~ \cite{delamaro2014designing,delamaro2014experimental} and, furthermore, test suites that kill mutants generated with both the SDL and the OODL operators kill a very high percentage of all mutants (i.e., 97\%)~\cite{delamaro2014experimental}.
+The OODL mutation operators include the delete Arithmetic (AOD), Bitwise (BOD), Logical (LOD), Relational (ROD), and Shift (SOD) operators.} \JMR{3.8}{Empirical results show that deletion operators produce significantly fewer equivalent mutants\footnote{For example, statement deletion can lead to equivalent mutants only if statements are redundant, which is unlikely~\cite{Offut:2013}.}} \cite{delamaro2014designing,delamaro2014experimental} and, furthermore, test suites that kill mutants generated with both SDL and OODL operators kill a very high percentage of all mutants (i.e., 97\%)~\cite{delamaro2014experimental}.

 Another alternative to the sufficient set of operators is the generation of \emph{higher order mutants}, which result from the application of multiple mutation operators for each mutation~\cite{jia2009higher,kintis2010evaluating,offutt1992investigations,papadakis2010empirical}.
 However, higher order mutants are \CHANGED{easier to kill than the first order ones (i.e., less effective to assess test suites limitations)}~\cite{papadakis2010mutation,papadakis2019mutation}, and there is \CHANGED{limited empirical evidence regarding which mutation operators should be combined to resemble real faults and minimize the number of redundant mutants~\cite{papadakis2019mutation}.}